Sometimes it pays to do a bit of digging...

 Calcite shawls and glow-worms are among the eye-catching features to be found within this popular cave.
 Interpretive guided tours of this attraction make for an entertaining experience.
 Gunns Plains Cave is 30km south of Ulverstone.

-Stay at: BIG4 Ulverstone Holiday Park.
+Stay at: BIG4 Ulverstone.

 Newdegate Cave is the star attraction in these parts and this dolomite beauty is the largest of its kind in the country.
 While here, take advantage of the reserve’s thermal springs pool, which is especially appealing in the cooler months.
 The caves are 100km southwest of Hobart.